amyzhang-commits/auntle-az/_posts/2025-10-25-knock-knock.md

 ## Hot Potato Fail

-Last week, I had summarized the problem (so to speak) as follows:
+Last week, I had summarized the issue I was noticing as follows (* preparatory cringe *):

 > "If I might grossly infer from just three papers: it seems like anthropology and sociology, or at least as they are brought to bear upon the new field of AI in Education research, focus on **culture as the unstructured data of the human emotional response**.
 This anthropocentric framing leaves unexamined the rich, unstructured data that is **the conversational back-and-forth itself**.
 And yet that is precisely where **“culture contact”**—and therefore, **an emergent culture**—is taking place, to lean on cyberneticist and anthropologist Gregory Bateson.
 (Also, where are my **Actor-Network Theorists** at?
 Those dissertations are in the works, I’m sure. 🤓)"